MeltwaterArchive/storyplayer/v2/using/stories/pre-test-prediction.md

 ## Running Order

-The `PreTestPrediction()` happens once the test conditions have been setup, and data has been gathered in the [PreTestInspection()](pre-test-inspection.html):
+The `PreTestPrediction()` happens once the test conditions have been setup, and before data is gathered in the [PreTestInspection()](pre-test-inspection.html):

 1. Test Can Run Check
 1. Test Setup
+1. __Pre-test Prediction__
 1. Pre-test Inspection
-1. __Pre-test Prediction__
 1. Action
 1. Post-test Inspection
 1. Test Teardown